kai-gibson/shellex/README.md

 # Performance

-An example shell script that creates a lot of files, writes to them deletes them all can be found in the examples.
-The output from perf is:
+An example shell script that creates a lot of files, writes to them, and then deletes them all can be found in the examples.
+The output from perf
+is:

 ```
  Performance counter stats for './examples/test.sh':